Assistive Listening Devices in Medford and Ashland, OR

 Personal Amplifiers

-What Types of Augmentative & Alternative Communication Devices Are Available For Communicating Face-to-Face?
+What Types of Augmentative & Alternative Communication Devices Are Available for Communicating Face-to-Face?

 The simplest AAC device is a picture board or touch screen that uses pictures or symbols of typical items and activities that make up a person’s daily life.
 For example, a person might touch the image of a glass to ask for a drink.
 Many picture boards can be customized and expanded based on a person’s age, education, occupation, and interests.